wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 #### Custom Transceivers

 NTT has the flexibility to support custom message verification in addition to Wormhole Guardian message verification.
-Custom verifiers are implemented as Transceiver contracts and can be protocol-specific or provided by other third-party attesters.
+Custom verifiers are implemented as transceiver contracts and can be protocol-specific or provided by other third-party attesters.
 Protocols can also configure the threshold of attestations required to mark a token transfer as valid — for example, 2/2, 2/3, 3/5.

 ![Custom Attestation with NTT diagram](/images/learn/messaging/messaging-2.webp)